 Option # 3: Ceremony now, Reception Later

 You can opt to do your ceremony now with close family members and friends and do your big reception later.
-If you still want to have the big wedding, then this option is for you because it brings you the best of both worlds and twice the fun!
-This option makes it so that you can still have a HUGE reception with your loved ones at a later date when COVID is just a blimp on the radar.
+If you still want to have a big wedding, then this option is for you because it brings you the best of both worlds and twice the fun!
+This option makes it so that you can still have a HUGE reception with your loved ones at a later date when COVID is just a blip on the radar.

 Option 4: Elopement.
 You can make the ceremony even more intimate and elope with just you and your significant other in a place that you both love.
 This is a great option because it saves you time, money, and best of all, it is all about you!
 You don't have to worry about all of the differing opinions about what your wedding should be like, and you can just have it exactly how you want it.

 Option # 5: Postpone.
 I know that this is the dreaded option, but postponing can actually be beneficial for all those involved.
-Since no one would have to social distance, wear masks, or potentially not show up because COVID.
+Since no one would have to social distance, wear masks, or potentially not show up because of COVID.
 It would give you time to also make any changes that you want and be more elaborate and creative since you have the time to save up more money.
 This could allow you to go even bigger!

 Option # 6: Choose a weekday.
-If you are postponing your wedding, then I suggest choosing a weekday or a day that is not in wedding season.
+If you are postponing your wedding, then I suggest choosing a weekday or a day that is not in the wedding season.
 Because a lot of couples are postponing their weddings and your vendors that you already booked may not have that prime-time day available.

 Most vendors book up their events in the summer months (depending on where you live) and Saturdays are the prime time slots because every couple wants them.
 So, if you are willing and able to have your wedding on a weekday that would greatly increase your chance of having all your vendors available for that date.
 Also, some vendors even discount their rates for weekday bookings and reception halls are almost always available on weekdays.